crbyxwpzfl/fpaper/README.md

 TODO - in index.html make images open with constant width

+Vision - use encryption of nvs, add clear names for peers, revise website eg grey terminal like text input and drag and drop images

 this is the current custom partition no spiffs!! also always set app0 at 0x10000 otherwise merged.bin is broken
 ```
 | Name     | Type  | SubType  | Offset   | Size     | Size (MB)   |